sassoftware/sas-studio-custom-steps/Python Virtual environments/README.md

 ## Change Log
 Version 1.1 (12JUL2022)
-- Added new Custom Step - "Python - Obtain requirements from project directory"  : Ju1 12 2022
+- Added new Custom Step - "Python - Obtain requirements from project directory"

 Version 1.0 (20MAY2022)
-- Renamed to "Python - " as per Wilbram's advice; shuffled order of About tab on "Freeze" : Jun 15 2022
+- Renamed to "Python - " as per Wilbram's advice; shuffled order of About tab on "Freeze"

 ## The WHY :  Background information